 Your four-legged companion loves you and wants your attention.
 If it is feeling a little bit ignored, it can eat poop just to get your attention, which it inevitably will.
 This means that if you see your dachshund eating poop, don’t overreact.

-Studies have shown that pooches who are left alone for a long time may find poop eating a new way of entertaining themselves and get a treat in the process.
+Studies have shown that pooches who are left alone for a long time may find poop eating a new way of entertaining themselves and getting a treat in the process.

 · Fear, stress, and anxiety